-Average Global Sea Surface Temperature, 1880–2015: USA Environmental Protection Agency)
+(Average Global Sea Surface Temperature, 1880–2015: USA Environmental Protection Agency)

-- The thick orange line shows how “the average sea surface temperature of the world’s oceans” moved between 1880 and 2015.
+- The thick orange line shows “the average sea surface temperature of the world’s oceans” movement between 1880 and 2015.

-- The temperatures have been rising since 1970.
+- These temperatures have been rising since 1970.

 - The grey band shows the range of uncertainty in the data.

 This sea surface temperature increase is further evidence that the planet is warming.

 The phytoplankton feedback loop